digitalocean/container-blueprints/DOKS-CI-CD/README.md

 This blueprint will show you how to implement a CI/CD solution using free and popular open source implementations that run on Kubernetes clusters natively.
 You will be using the DigitalOcean marketplace to provision each software component to your Kubernetes cluster, such as Tekton, Argo CD, Knative, Cert-Manager.
 The DigitalOcean marketplace is a collection of pre-configured 1-click apps that you can quickly deploy to your Kubernetes cluster (DOKS).

 You will learn how to use Tekton to build a CI/CD pipeline that continuously fetches code changes from a Git repository, and builds a Docker image for your custom application.
 Then, Tekton will push the docker image to a remote registry and notifies Argo CD to deploy it to your Kubernetes cluster.
+This guide will also teach you how to use Knative Eventing to automatically trigger the CI/CD pipeline each time code is pushed to your application GitHub repository.

 The important building blocks are as follows:

 1. [Kaniko](https://github.com/GoogleContainerTools/kaniko), for building container images directly in a Kubernetes cluster.
 2. [Tekton](https://tekton.dev) pipelines, for implementing the CI process.
 3. [Argo CD](https://argoproj.github.io/cd), for implementing the CD process.
 4. [Knative](https://knative.dev), for running and exposing applications functionality on Kubernetes with ease.
-Also enables Tekton Pipelines triggering whenever a push happens on your GitHub repository via the Knative Eventing component.
 5. [Cert-Manager](https://cert-manager.io), for managing TLS termination of Knative Services.

 On each code change a Tekton CI pipeline kicks in, builds a container image for your custom application, and uploads it to a Docker registry.
 Then, Argo CD pulls the Docker image, and deploys it to your DOKS cluster as a Knative application (or service).
 All described steps run automatically.

-After completing this blueprint, you should have a fully functional CI/CD pipeline that continuously builds and deploys code changes for your custom applications.
+After completing this blueprint, you should have a fully functional CI/CD pipeline that continuously builds and deploys code changes for your custom applications using Kubernetes.

 Following diagram shows the complete setup: